-A student who has been prevented from taking an examination due to a documented illness or another unforeseen circumstance will be given the opportunity to take a (sick) exam as soon as possible.
+A student who has been prevented from taking an examination due to a documented illness or another unforeseen circumstance will be given the opportunity to take a (illness) exam as soon as possible.
 If it is an exam that is scheduled in the programme's last examination period, the student will be given the opportunity to retake the exam in the same examination period or as soon as possible after.

 The illness must be documented by a doctor's certificate.
 The Academy must receive the doctor's certificate no later than three working days after the examination.
 Students who become acutely ill during an exam must prove that they have been ill on that day.
+This is also done with a doctor's certificate.